This page provides information on the Normals Render Element which creates a normals image from surface normals in the scene.

-World Normals renders all visible objects in the scene with a color ramp based on the world space X, Y, and Z coordinates of their polygonal normal, and represents the actual 3D coordinate in space.
+World Normals renders can be produced with a SamplerInfo render element with its type set to Normal vector and Coordinate system set to World.
+This renders all visible objects in the scene with colors based on the world space X, Y, and Z coordinates of their polygonal normal, and represents the actual 3D coordinate in space.
 These can be both positive and negative, so a floating point image format should always be used when saving this output.

 The Normals Render Element is useful for changing the appearance of lighting in a scene in a composite without the need for re-rendering.